boost-cmake/bcm/doc/src/BCMTest.rst

 .. program:: bcm_test_link_libraries

-This is the libraries to be linked the tests targets that are created.
+This sets libraries that the tests will link against by default.

 --------
 bcm_test